-The Compartment promotes environmental and/or social characteristics by aiming to have a higher ESG score than the ESG score of the investment universe.
+The Compartment promotes environmental and/or social characteristics by aiming to have a higher ESG score than the ESG score of the S&P Global Natural Resources Index (the "Reference Index").

-In determining the ESG score of the Compartment and the investment universe, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
-The investment universe is a customized universe based on the pillars specific to the investment theme which does not assess or include constituents according to environmental and/or social characteristics and therefore is not intended to be consistent with the characteristics promoted by the Compartment.
+In determining the ESG score of the Compartment and the Reference Index, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
+The Reference Index is a broad market index which does not assess or include constituents according to environmental and/or social characteristics and therefore is not intended to be consistent with the characteristics promoted by the Compartment.
+No ESG reference benchmark has been designated.